kathmandu24-training/training_vm/README.md

 # training_vm

-Instructions for building the training VM
+These are instructions for building the training VM